software-assignments-fall2021/git-workflow-practice-Sylvia-Siyu-Chen/README.md

 # the Article
-This article is written by _JOEL SPOLSKY_, who is currently a software engineer in New York City.
+This article is written by _JOEL SPOLSKY_, who is currently a software engineer in New York City. （**Updated**:He is not just any software developer, but **the founder of the companies behind Stack Overflow and Trello** )
 This article is about the encoding and decoding of **Unicode** and **Character Sets**; it covers almost everything regarding processing code and char and is put in a pretty understandable and hilarious way.